 - Admissions-supporting documentation such as letters of recommendation, readers' notes, and interview reports.

-- Records related to student employees of the Monterey Institute in their capacity as employees.
+- Records related to student employees of the Middlebury Institute in their capacity as employees.

 AMENDMENT OF RECORDS

 A student may request amendment of the student's education records that the student believes are inaccurate, misleading, or in violation of the student's privacy rights.

 The student should submit a request for amendment of a student’s education record in writing.
 The request should state what record the student believes is inaccurate or identify the part of a record the student wants changed, and should state why the student believes the record is inaccurate, misleading, or in violation of the student's privacy rights.
 If the Middlebury Institute of International Studies at Monterey decides not to amend a record as requested, the Middlebury Institute will notify the student of its decision and advise the student of his or her right to a hearing regarding the issue.
 Additional information regarding a hearing procedure will be provided to the student when notified of such decisions.

 FERPA was not intended to provide a process to be used by students to question substantive judgments that are accurately recorded.
 The FERPA rights of challenge are not intended to allow a student to contest, for example, a grade in a course because he or she felt a higher grade should have been assigned.
 FERPA is intended to ensure the accurate nature of the information in the student's education records and the student's right to verify that information.

 If the Middlebury Institute decides, as a result of a hearing, not to amend the education record in accordance with the student's request, the student may place a written statement in the record commenting upon the information therein, and/or setting forth any reason for disagreement with the institutional decision not to amend the record.
 Such a statement will become part of the student's education record and will be disclosed with it.